South America and Antarctica travel in April

 - The dry season starts in earnest in the Galapagos Islands, which means calmer seas, clearer skies and greater visibility for snorkelling and diving.
 There may still be some rains but they shouldn’t hinder your explorations much.
 Come meet all the unique creatures who call this place home!

 - Antarctica cruises are closed off for the season – unless you’re a King Penguin, you cannot travel to Antarctica this month as winter is fast approaching.
-And, if you are…what on earth are you doing reading this blog?!

 Best City Escapes in April